xuchen66/sphinx-emdocs/source/serialEM-note-utilize-jpg-file-format.rst

 Save Single Shots to JPG
 ------------------------

-We can also save everyone single shot to JPG format.
+We can also save every single shot to JPG format along with MRC images.
 The MRC file is required to be opened.
-The JPG filename contains root name of the
-MRC file and section numbers.
+The JPG filename contains root name of the MRC file and section numbers.

 .. code-block:: ruby